-- challenging with its disabled or elderly clients or others who are likely to lack access to the Internet, accounts in their name, or other requirements for obtaining documents from the IRS online. - NWIRP will spend more time assessing fee-waiver clients' tax situations due to the I-912 form's new questions about tax filing. - c.
-NWIRP will also spend extra time counseling clients about fee waivers because of the additional uncertainty about how to establish eligibility for a fee waiver, whether individuals will need to resubmit fee-waiver applications with additional documents, and the timeline needed for achieving a favorable result. - 82.
-Increasing the time required to assist clients with fee-waiver applications and counsel clients on fee-waiver issues will mean that NWIRP must divert resources from serving other clients.
-As a result, NWIRP will not able to serve as many clients as it could previously. - 83.
-NWIRP also will divert resources to address the October 2019 revisions to the I-912 form and its instructions, the expiration of the 2011 Memorandum, and the new Policy Manual sections by advancing the application fees of certain clients who are facing urgent immigration deadlines, who are unable to proceed with their USCIS applications if they must pay application fees, and for whom NWIRP is now less certain whether USCIS will grant a fee waiver in time, due to the extra time required to compile an application under the revised fee-waiver standard, the uncertainty regarding USCIS's timeline for processing applications under the new standard, and the lack of clarity about what applicants must do to satisfy the new standard. - 84.
-NWIRP will additionally address the harm caused by the October 2019 revisions to the I-912 form and its instructions, the expiration of the 2011 Memorandum, and the new Policy Manual sections by devoting time to modifying its community-education and training materials.
+- NWIRP will spend more time assessing fee-waiver clients' tax situations due to the I-912 form's new questions about tax filing. - c.
+NWIRP will also spend extra time counseling clients about fee waivers because of the additional uncertainty about how to establish eligibility for a fee waiver, whether individuals will need to resubmit fee-waiver applications with additional documents, and the timeline needed for achieving a favorable result.

+92. Increasing the time required to assist clients with fee-waiver applications and counsel clients on fee-waiver issues will mean that NWIRP must divert resources from serving other clients.
+As a result, NWIRP will not able to serve as many clients as it could previously.

+93. NWIRP also will divert resources to address the October 2019 revisions to the I-912 form and its instructions, the expiration of the 2011 Memorandum, and the new Policy Manual sections by advancing the application fees of certain clients who are facing urgent immigration deadlines, who are unable to proceed with their USCIS applications if they must pay application fees, and for whom NWIRP is now less certain whether USCIS will grant a fee waiver in time, due to the extra time required to compile an application under the revised fee-waiver standard, the uncertainty regarding USCIS's timeline for processing applications under the new standard, and the lack of clarity about what applicants must do to satisfy the new standard.

-NWIRP will need to adjust its materials not only describe the new agency actions and their importance, but also, in the future, to address complications that arise in the agency's application of them.
+94. NWIRP will additionally address the harm caused by the October 2019 revisions to the I-912 form and its instructions, the expiration of the 2011 Memorandum, and the new Policy Manual sections by devoting time to modifying its community-education and training materials.
+NWIRP will need to adjust its materials not only to describe the new agency actions and their importance, but also, in the future, to address complications that arise in the agency's application of them.